Pokémon Black 2 and White 2: Reception

 The games received "generally favorable reviews" from critics and holds an aggregate score of 80 according to Metacritic.
 Famitsu magazine awarded Black 2 and White 2 a point total of 36/40, slightly lower than their perfectly scoring predecessors.
 The games received a 9.6/10 from IGNs Audrey Drake, praising the overall changes from the original games.
 Game Informers Kyle Hilliard also praised the new features, saying they "work well with the Pokémon formula," but was disappointed by “lack of innovation”.
 Nintendo Life gave the games a 9/10, calling the games “the best in the series to date” and “fresh and easy to play”.
 GamesRadar+ gave the games a 4/5, saying that they relied too heavily on Black and White, but also praised the storyline extension and the new accessible areas in the game.

 Within the first two days of release, Pokémon Black 2 and White 2 sold over 1.6 million copies, and over 2 million copies within the first two weeks.As of January 2013, Pokémon Black 2 and White 2 had combined sales of 7.81 million copies worldwide.
+By 2020, Pokémon Black 2 and White 2 had sold 8.52 million copies worldwide.